This Guide Uses the Embed Jobs API.

 1. Upload your Dataset

 The Embed Jobs API takes in dataset IDs as an input.
 Uploading a local file to the Datasets API with dataset_type="embed-input" will validate the data for embedding.
+Dataset needs to contain text field.
 The input file types we currently support are .csv and .jsonl.
 Here’s a code snippet of what this looks like:

 PYTHON